-Welcome to TaxBlawg, a resource for news and analysis of current legal issues facing tax practitioners.
+Welcome to TaxBlawg, a blog resource from Chamberlain Hrdlicka for news and analysis of current legal issues facing tax practitioners.
 Although blawg.com identifies nearly 1,400 active “blawgs,” including 20+ blawgs related to taxation and estate planning, the needs of tax professionals have received surprisingly little attention.

 Chamberlain Hrdlicka Blawgs

-We call our system a “voluntary” one, but we remain short of “volunteers”: there are simply too many people and businesses who don’t get around to filing tax returns, depositing their taxes, paying with those returns, and sometimes filing false returns.
-This circumstance is not limited to income tax: it is also present for state sales taxes, employment taxes and excise taxes.
-As annoying as an IRS audit can be, and as unpleasant as some IRS employees can be to deal with, the reality is that the system does not “enforce itself.”
+We call our system a “voluntary” one, but we remain short of “volunteers”: there are simply too many people and businesses who don’t get around to filing tax returns, depositing their taxes, paying with those returns, and preparing accurate returns.
+This circumstance is not limited to income tax: it is also present for estate and gift taxes, employment taxes and excise taxes.
+As annoying as an IRS audit can be, and as unpleasant as some IRS employees can be to deal with, the reality is that it is not an “honor system” which enforces itself.

-Those who clamor for an alternative system forget that some agency is going to need to be there to collect it.
+Those who clamor for an alternative system forget that some agency is going to need to be there to police it.
 Sometimes we hear the suggestion that state agencies can handle a national retail sales tax.
 Most of them are undermanned and underfunded as they presently exist, and several states have no sales tax in place to which the federal tax could be surgically attached.
 Those of us in the tax profession who deal with the IRS frankly prefer dealing with IRS personnel and the administrative system in place over what we encountered in the state regimes, including this writer’s experience in New York and Texas.

 Changing the name of the IRS to something else will not remove the tax man.
 No matter what we call him, his job will never change.
 Meanwhile, calls for abolishing the IRS simply distract the attention that needs to be placed on making the IRS more effective, starting with adequately funding it and reviewing the Taxpayer’s Bill of Rights.